Boss Reporting Done Right

 - Go to HR.
 Take your complete report to HR to address the issue you have with your boss.
 Set up a meeting and explain the problem clearly, including the incidents to report, how they affect you, what you have done to resolve the issue, and any suggestions you can offer for resolution.

-- If necessary, take the next step.
-If HR is unwilling or unable to resolve the issue, take it up to the EEOC.
+- If necessary, escalate the issue.
+If HR is unwilling or unable to resolve your concerns, take it up to the EEOC.

 - The complaint may cause an escalation of the issue after the accused becomes aware of the report made against them.